Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 <img src="Docs/IAM.png">

-A Stock Market Event has been stored in single file on S3
+A Stock Market Event has been stored in each single file on S3

 ## Step 7: Build a Crawler using AWS GLUE and Create AWS GLUE Data Catalog